 Natural Dyes with Color Ashram

-It's not often a brand can say their products are hand woven, naturally dyed and handmade so we are so proud to share out Indigo Haveli Collection with you.
+It's not often a brand can say their products are hand woven, naturally dyed and handmade so we are so proud to share our Haveli Indigo Collection with you.

-Each of these bags has been naturally dyes with pure natural Indigo.
-This is a new process for us and we couldn't have done this without the good people at Color Ashram Foundation, a Natural Dye Training Studio based in Rajpur.
+Each of these bags has been naturally dyed with pure natural Indigo.
+This is a new process for us and we couldn't have done this without the good people at Color Ashram Foundation, a Natural Dye Training Studio based in Gujarat.

 With 20 years of experience in certified natural dyeing, Color Ashram offer a new way of dyeing fabric.
 A natural and scalable solution to water pollution in the fashion industry.